Mitral stenosis: Natural history

 The natural history of mitral stenosis secondary to rheumatic fever (the most common cause) is an asymptomatic latent phase following the initial episode of rheumatic fever.
 This latent period lasts an average of 16.3 ± 5.2 years.
 Once symptoms of mitral stenosis begin to develop, progression to severe disability takes 9.2 ± 4.3 years.

 In individuals having been offered mitral valve surgery but refused, survival with medical therapy alone was 44 ± 6% at 5 years, and 32 ± 8% at 10 years after they were offered correction.

 Cause

 Almost all cases of mitral stenosis are due to disease in the heart secondary to rheumatic fever and the consequent rheumatic heart disease.
 Uncommon causes of mitral stenosis are calcification of the mitral valve leaflets, and as a form of congenital heart disease.
-However, there are primary causes of mitral stenosis that emanate from a cleft mitral valve.
 It is the most common valvular heart disease in pregnancy.

 Other causes include infective endocarditis where the vegetations may favor increase risk of stenosis.
 Other rare causes include mitral annular calcification, endomyocardial fibroelastosis, malignant carcinoid syndrome, systemic lupus erythematosus, whipple disease, fabry disease, and rheumatoid arthritis. hurler' disease, hunter's disease, amyloidosis.